-Text: The text of the article should be divided into sections with the headings Introduction, Materials (Patients) and Methods, Results and Discussion.
-The text should not exceed 5 pages.
+Text: The text of the article should be divided into sections with the headings Introduction, Materials (Patients) and Methods, Results, Discussion, and Conclusion.
 The text should not include any information on the institutions of the authors.

 The Materials (Patients) and Methods should describe the selection of the observational or experimental subjects clearly.
 Give references to established methods including statistics.
 When reporting experiments on human or animal subjects indicate whether the procedures were followed in accordance with the ethical standards.
 Describe statistical methods in adequate detail.
 Give details on randomization.